IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_host.rst

     (Required for new resource) The specific host ID to assign to a Satellite location or cluster

-  labels (False, list, None)
-    List of labels for the host

-  zone (False, str, None)
-    The zone within the cluster to assign the host to

   worker_pool (False, str, None)
     The name or ID of the worker pool within the cluster to assign the host to

-  host_provider (False, str, None)
-    Host Provider

   location (True, str, None)
     (Required for new resource) The name or ID of the Satellite location

-  wait_till (False, str, None)
+  labels (False, list, None)
-    Wait until location is normal
+    List of labels for the host

   id (False, str, None)